Search ends for Frances Brown - BC Local News

 Search & Rescue (SAR) and the RCMP deployed extensive resources to locate Brown over a seven-day period.
 Bulkley Valley SAR was assisted by 21 other SAR teams scattered across B.C.
 An SAR helicopter, dog handler and trackers were utilized in the extensive search.
 The RCMP assisted with Air 3 (Prince George based helicopter), Terrace Detachment Dog Section member, a Smithers detachment member on site daily and a victim services manager to offer support during the final search days.

-The Smithers RCMP would like to thank the generous and tireless assistance of the search & rescue volunteers, convergent volunteers including the Canadian Rangers, and the Salvation Army for providing meals at the command site.
+The Smithers RCMP say they’ve received generous and tireless assistance of the search & rescue volunteers, convergent volunteers including the Canadian Rangers, and the Salvation Army, which provided meals at the command site.